Chapter 782, Vancouver WA

 Welders and Plasma Cutters.

 There was a time when all we really had to work with at home for welding material together was an acetylene torch or an AC stick welder.
 A lot of aircraft structures that should have been made from aluminum were made instead out of light steel tubing because only the big boys could afford TIG setups.
 Today, a lot of us have TIG, MIG, AC/DC, oxy/acetylene, or even plasma cutters in the shop as the prices have plummeted on all of this equipment and they are much easier to use than ever before.
 But, welders like TIG sets are electrical in nature and shock hazards are possible when work isn’t grounded properly, or you are not insulated right.
 Ever see someone weld while standing on wet surfaces and turn into the ground?
 Well it happens and the tingling is impressive.
 Ever seen someone weld with no gloves?
 You can turn into the ground and flash burns will result on the exposed skin of the hand as the arc welding process make the entire magnetic spectrum just like the sun.
 We all know what a sunburn feels like and we who have done this for any length of time usually smarten up pretty quickly and cover up.
 But we still see folks not using the right head gear when TIG welding thinking that just protecting the eyes is enough because there isn’t a lot of spatter coming from the weld and won't wear any face covering.
-This puts pin-point holes in the skin of the cheeks and forehead and a lot of infrared light that even SPF50 won't stop.
+This puts pin-point holes in the skin of the cheeks and forehead and a lot of infrared light that even SPF5,000 won't stop.
 Ever use sunglasses to tack something together thinking it's only for a second or so?
 The weld itself can be over 4000 degrees and emit the entire light spectrum so this is simply foolish using Foster Grants from the dime store this way.
-Go buy an electronic welding helmet for fifty bucks and this risk simply goes away making you ask why you didn’t buy one of these a long time ago.
+Go buy ones from the welding supply store and buy an electronic welding helmet for fifty bucks and this risk simply goes away making you ask why you didn’t buy one of these a long time ago.

 Have a plasma cutter?
 Man, they are cool!
-The prices have come down so much that they are becoming nearly standard equipment in most shops.
-Just have someone show you how to use it properly and remember that even though metals just seem to "evaporate" into the ether there is still hot slag getting blown around and the material will get pretty hot also so remember that a good pair of gloves and at least a cover-all is a requirement.
+The prices have come down so much that they are becoming nearly standard equipment in many shops.
+Just have someone show you how to use it properly and remember that even though metals just seem to "evaporate" into the ether there is still hot slag getting blown around and the material will get pretty hot also so remember that a good pair of gloves and at least a cover-all is a requirement as shorts simply don't work.
 Don't forget face shields.
 Also some materials are coated with oils or plastic films and you will get fumes and smoke as they burn off that you would not get using an old-fashioned saw or cutter so be cautious as different materials react differently when being cut with plasma.
 Also note that chrome metals will lose their temper right next to the super heated plasma cut.
 See the little blue line next to the plasma cut?
 That's soft metal.
 So don't cut right to a cut line and then weld that edge right to something else.
 Cut back enough that you can take a little off with a grinder back to the cut line that's untempered good metal.

 All through aviation history welding has been especially important to aircraft structures so a lot of it is still needed.
 It takes skill and some good welding equipment as a necessity for electrical welding.
-But many folks buy used systems thinking that they are getting a bargain and when their welds come out poorly even after a lot of effort and practice they find out that that bargain they bought out of a garage sale isn't much of one.
+But many folks buy used systems thinking that they are getting a bargain and when their welds come out poorly even after a lot of effort and practice they then find out that that bargain they bought out of a garage sale isn't much of one.
 Broken leads or modified leads with subpar wire gauges are common.
 You can save a buck or two on buying used, just don't buy something so old or beat up that it affects your build quality as good welders are tools that many cherish and keep for years.
 Also, make sure the electrical plug ground prong is there and works!
 You can be the ground in the wrong time, and it may not be that "tickle" that you might feel warning you.
 If you are older and have a pacemaker it could be fatal.

 Do you have a fire extinguisher handy?
-Is it a tiny one from Walmart?
+Is it a and tiny one from Walmart?
 It’s OK to have a smaller sized extinguisher, just have more than one of them and have them in two different places as it’s not funny to have the fire burning right by the extinguisher you need to put it out with but can’t reach because it’s by the fire.
 Never put the extinguisher right where you are welding but six feet or so away.
 Remember the Quench tank or bucket of water?
 Old school, but it works every time especially when you need to put your hand or arm into it after an inadvertent burn which an extinguisher can't do.
 Second and third degree burns especially large ones are actually medical emergencies and need to be treated by professionals to avoid infections.

 Composites and Fun with Chemicals Using Caution